 - A “yes” to any one project on Instructibles.com.

 A dress-up trunk with lengths of fabric for capes, interesting hats, strange shirts and skirts, badges, belts, purses, jewelry, masks, and more.

 Memorabilia to celebrate a teen’s birthday.
-This is easier than ever with eBay.
 Find a newspaper issued on the day of his or her birth.
 You can add a magazine from the month of his or her birth, music popular that year, a political button, a piece of vintage clothing, etc.

 A collection of family-favorite recipes.
 This is particularly useful for older teens and young adults.
 Just scan them and print out, or use one of the many services that prints hardbound books with your content.